 Visa Policy for Uganda

-Uganda’s visa policy is made up of a set of laws, regulations, and requirements that determines what a foreign citizen needs to travel to the country.
+Uganda’s visa policy is made up of a set of laws, regulations and requirements that determine what a foreign citizen needs to travel to the country.

-However, the majority of passport holders around the world are able to obtain an electronic visa online for Uganda, eliminating the need to obtain a visa in person at an embassy or consulate, or queue at the border to obtain a visa on arrival.
+The ability to obtain an electronic visa online for Uganda eliminates the need to obtain a visa in person at an embassy or consulate, or queue at the border to obtain a visa on arrival.

 Although a visa on arrival is available for the majority of nationalities, it is only required for citizens of 11 countries who are not eligible to apply for the Uganda e-Visa.